Dolly Parton’s Imagination Library, Republic of Ireland

 The Imagination Library provides the infrastructure of the core programme including managing the secure central database for the Book Order System and coordinating book selections and wholesale purchasing.
 It also incurs the cost of the programme’s administrative expenses and coordinates the monthly mailings.

-The Imagination Library partners with Local Affiliates and Partners who help bring the programme to cities, towns and communities around the world.
-Local Affiliates can be businesses, local authorities, small or large organizations, or simply individuals who share in the mission and purpose of the Imagination Library
+Local Programme Partners help bring the Imagination Library to cities, towns and communities internationally.
+Local Programme Partners can be businesses, local authorities, small or large organisations, or simply individuals who share in the mission and purpose of the Imagination Library

-Local Affiliates are responsible for enrolling children who live within the geographical area they offer the programme in.
+Local Programme Partners are responsible for enrolling children who live within the geographical area they offer the programme in.
 They promote their local programmes online and at events.
-While the Imagination Library negotiates wholesale pricing for the books, Local Affiliates and Partners are responsible for securing funds to cover that cost.
-Books are 100% free to enrolled children because their Local Affiliate has secured funds to cover the cost of the books and the postage and packing fees.
+Books are 100% free to enrolled children because their Local Programme Partner has secured funds to cover the cost of the books and a contribution towards freight costs.

-Becoming an Imagination Library Affiliate in 3 Steps:
+Becoming an Imagination Library Local Programme Partner in 3 Steps:

 Step 1: Figuring out ‘Do I want to do this?